jhavenz/laravel-permission-name-generator/readme.md

 - [Spatie](https://spatie.be/)
     For doing all the hard work in their permissions package.
-I also make use of their [once](https://github.com/spatie/once) function to help with performance within this package.
+I also make use of their [once](https://github.com/spatie/once) function to help with performance in this package.

 ### Security